Chicago Fire Department Deputy District Chief Steve Chikerotis had a small part as Chief Walker in Tuesday’s “Chicago Fire” fall finale.

 Writing has always been his passion, which is why the gig on “Fire” has been a dream come true.

 One of those grandkids made a cameo last season on “Fire,” when Lt.
-Matt Casey (Jesse Spencer) rescued the four-month-old child from a home engulfed by flames.
-(Watch the video below.)
+Matt Casey (Jesse Spencer) rescued the 4-month-old child from a home engulfed by flames.

 “As soon as I found out it was his baby that I had to pull out of a crib and wrap in my gear and run out of a burning room, I just freaked out,” Spencer said during a Google Hangout held earlier this year at the Museum of Broadcast Communications in Chicago.

 “Most of the stories that are used are based on real events,” Spencer added.
 “That’s what’s great about it.
 That’s where the heart and the soul of the show comes from.
 There’s so much stuff they can use.”

 And so much of that stuff comes from “Chik,” who spent a good portion of his career on the rescue squad, an elite unit whose training runs the gamut from scuba diving to saving lives on top of high-rises.

 Back when Chik was a lieutenant on the West Side’s Squad 2, he responded to a blaze in an apartment filled with black smoke.
 Battling zero visibility and searing temperatures, he did an initial sweep of the three bedrooms, looking for survivors.
 Per protocol, he went back a second time for a more thorough search.